PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Custom Events
 -------------

-Custom events enable tracking visitor actions that do not have dedicated functions in the existing tracker API, allowing web analysts to accurately measure and analyze any domain.
-Many integrations, including those offered by Tag Manager, use custom events for tracking actions detectable only on client-side, e.g. scrolling a page, viewing images, interacting with a video player, filling forms etc.
+Custom events enable tracking visitor actions that are not predefined in the existing tracker API, allowing web analysts to accurately measure and analyze any domain.
+Many integrations, including those offered by Tag Manager, use custom events for tracking actions detectable only on client-side, e.g. scrolling a page, interacting with a video player, filling forms, etc.

 A custom event consists of the following properties: